What is Title IX?

-Any person (student, faculty, staff, or guest) who believes discriminatory practices have been engaged in based upon gender may discuss these concerns and file informal or formal complaints of possible violations of Title IX (in the case of emergencies please call the main switchboard at 910-692-6185, use one of the emergency call boxes located on campus, or campus security at (910) 695-3831 (for Hoke campus, call (910) 878-5802):
+Any person (student, faculty, staff, or guest) who believes discriminatory practices have been engaged in based upon gender may discuss these concerns and file informal or formal complaints of possible violations of Title IX (in the case of emergencies please call 911):

-- College Security Services is located on all campuses and is available by phone at.
+- College Security Services is located on all campuses and is available by phone at 910-695-3831 or by calling the reception desk at 910-695-6185 and asking for security.
 A copy of the Annual Security Report can be found here.

-- The Dean of Student Services office is located in Stone Hall Building, Room 123 and is staffed from 8:30 a.m. until 4:30 p.m.
+- The Associate Vice President of Student Services office is located in Stone Hall Building, Room 123 and is staffed from 8:30 a.m. until 4:30 p.m.
 Monday through Friday.

-- Sandhills Community College’s Title IX Coordinator is Wendy Dodson, whose office is located in the Stone Hall Building, Room 110.
+- Sandhills Community College’s Title IX Coordinator is Chreatha Alston, whose office is located in the Stone Hall Building, Room 226.
 This office may be contacted from 8 a.m. to 4:30 p.m.
-Monday through Friday by phone at 910-246-2868 or by email at firstname.lastname@example.org.
+Monday through Friday by phone at 910-246-2868 or by email at email@example.com.